Col.A.B.Welch takes Chief Drags Wolf and his Friends to the 1940 Minnesota Aquatenniel

 Col. A. B. Welch returns from World War I, Cannon Ball, late Sept.
 1919.

-A. B. Welch’s Indian Friends Celebrate his return from the Trenches of France, World War I, 1918 **************************************** Mrs. Welch and myself went to Yates at invitation of the Indians to be there on the second day of the Fair.
+A. B. Welch’s Indian Friends Celebrate his return from the 1918 Trenches of France, World War I. **************************************** Mrs. Welch and myself went to Yates at invitation of the Indians to be there on the second day of the Fair.
 Drove from Cannon Ball in auto driven by Richard White Eagle.
 As we entered the circle of tents at NW corner of camp we halted and shook hands with the Fair Officials, Basil Two Bears and Marcellus Red Tomahawk and many others crowded around to shake hands.
 The women gave the tremolo and some old men started songs about Mato Watakpe.
 Mrs. Two Bears, the mother of Albert Grass, killed in action in France, shook hands and ran into her tipi crying loudly.
-News that Mato Watakpe had returned spread through the camp...
+News that Mato Watakpe had...

 Read More